Pit Stop: because we understand how challenging vehicle repair can be.

 The goal of Hospitality House's Pit Stop Program

-HHFP will authorize vehicle repairs for eligible clients for a vehicle that is the primary means of transportation, even if public transit is available.
-The total program cost of repairs may not exceed $500 including any repairs done in the previous 12 months.
+HHFP may authorize vehicle repairs for existing eligible clients for a vehicle that is the primary means of transportation, even if public transit is available.

 - An eligible client owns the vehicle.